kevnk/feedbackflow/README.md

 This will:
 - Install the native messaging host for Chrome
-- Create the `.feedbackloop` directory in your home folder
+- Create the `.feedbackflow` directory in your home folder
 - Create an empty `feedback.log` file

 After installing the extension, you need to update the native messaging host with your extension ID: